netrunners/Monguo/README.rst

 Monguo
 ======

-This is the port of Monguo to Python3
+This is the port of Monguo to Python3.6 using python async functions instead of tornado coroutines

+the previous version is in the 3.0 branch

 .. image:: https://github.com/shiyanhui/monguo/blob/master/doc/source/_static/monguo.jpg?raw=true
 	:width: 100px

 :Info: Monguo is a full-featured, asynchronous MongoDB_ ORM with Motor_ dirver for Tornado_ applications.
 :Author: Lime YH.Shi
 :Maintainer: Phil Estival

 Installation
 ============

 .. code-block:: bash

     $ pip install monguo